senckađ

 Rene Ramirez, newly appointed head of creative talent and culture, speaks with LBB’s Addison Capper about his plans for recruitment and culture, and how his experience at Droga5 plays a role in his approach

-One month ago, adam&eveDDB announced the appointment of Rene Ramirez as head of creative talent at culture for its New York office.
+One month ago, adam&eveDDB announced the appointment of Rene Ramirez as head of creative talent for its New York office.
 In this newly formed role, Rene is leading creative recruiting and operations in collaboration with the wider adam&eveDDB leadership team including Richard Brim, global CCO, Caroline Winterton, CEO, US, and the incoming CCO for the US, Brynna Aylward, who is joining from GUT Toronto.
 Prior to joining adam&eveDDB, Rene spent more than seven years at Droga5, playing a key role during the agency's heyday as director of creative talent.

 Rene joins adam&eveDDB at a pivotal time, as it readies the launch of a San Francisco outpost.
 To quote a DDB press release announcing his hire, Rene "is charged with pipelining new talent and overseeing creative operations to ensure that creativity is pulsing through every part of the agency – from talent staffing to mentorship and retention and attracting a new generation of makers and creators who share a unique perspective for what work-life balance looks like."